elastic/kibana/rfcs/text/0008_pulse.md

 #### Data storage

-For the purpose of transparency, we want the user to be able to retrieve the telemetry we send at any point, so we should store the information we send for each channel in their own local internal indices (similar to a copy of the `pulse-raw-*` and `pulse-instructions-*` indices in our remote service).
+For the purpose of transparency, we want the user to be able to retrieve the telemetry we send at any point, so we should store the information we send for each channel in their own local _dot_ internal indices (similar to a copy of the `pulse-raw-*` and `pulse-instructions-*` indices in our remote service).
+We may want to also sync back from the remote service any updates we do to the documents: enrichment of the document, anonymisation, categorisation when it makes sense in that specific channel, ...

 In the same effort, we could even provide some _dashboards_ in Kibana for specific roles in the cluster to understand more about their deployment.

+Only those specific roles (admin?) should have access to these local indices, unless they grant permissions to other users they want to share this information with.

 The users should be able to control how long they want to keep that information for (via ILM?).